 What is contribution splitting?

-If you’re a GESB Super or West State Super member, contribution splitting allows you to share some of your super contributions with your spouse.
+If you’re a GESB Super or West State Super member, contribution splitting allows you to share some of your super contributions with your partner.
 If you’re a single income family, this means you can make use of the same tax incentives available to dual income families.

 Split contributions are reported to the Australian Taxation Office (ATO)

-We report all of your contributions to the ATO, including contributions that were transferred to your spouse after a contribution splitting application.
+We report all of your contributions to the ATO, including contributions that were transferred to your partner after a contribution splitting application.
 If you’re a GESB Super member, contribution splitting does not reduce the amount that will be counted towards your concessional contributions cap.

 When can contributions be split?